wlillisdev/tasty_tipples/README.md

 - Delete Review
   - The user can also delete a review they have made, when the delete button is pressed a modal pops up on screen and asks are they sure if they want to delete this review.
-  -	The review will be removed from  the website if delete is picked by the user and a notification alert displayed.
+  -	The review will be removed from  the website if delete is clicked by the user and a notification alert displayed.

   <br>